Lord Byron's Anacreon (left). JH Reynolds' MS of John Keats' In a drear nighted December (right)

 You can view the message from HRH the Prince of Wales here.

-The Keats-Shelley Memorial Association are delighted to announce an important new addition to the library and museum collection of the House in Rome.
+The Keats-Shelley Memorial Association is delighted to announce an important new addition to the library and museum collection of the House in Rome.

 The acquisition, John Keats's recently discovered autographed copy of Tacitus's Orationes omnes (published by Pietro Maria Marchetti, Brescia, 1601), is of major importance to scholars because it now brings the number of books known to have belonged to Keats up to twenty-eight.